 You should bring (or purchase after you’ve seen your room) a personal study lamp that suits your individual needs.
 (Please note, no upward-facing bowl lamps are allowed by New York State fire code.)

-Your campus mailbox (called a CPU) will be assigned and the number mailed to you along with your housing assignment.
-Your CPU remains the same for all your University years.
-Any letter or package sent through the U.S. mail should be addressed to your CPU box number, University of Rochester, Rochester, New York 14627 + last four digits of your CPU box number.
+Your campus mailbox (called a CMC) will be assigned and the number mailed to you along with your housing assignment.
+Your CMC remains the same for all your University years.
+Any letter or package sent through the U.S. mail should be addressed to your CMC box number, University of Rochester, Rochester, New York 14627 + last four digits of your CMC box number.
 U.S. mail addressed to your residence hall will not be delivered.
+Example:

 Storage in your room is extremely limited and is not available elsewhere in the halls.
 We encourage you to store electronic equipment and other valuables in secure areas during school recesses.